-5-96-006 Appendix A p.
-5 of 10
+COASTAL COMMISSION - 35-96-006-AD 5-96-006 Appendix A p.
+5 of 10 EXHIBIT # 4 PAGE 24 OF 4

-- Prior to construction, applicant shall submit to the Executive Director detailed plans of the Salt Creek portion of the golf cours Of particular concern to the Commission is restoration of the Salt Corridor (including restoration of the creek) and the substantial v natural (endemic) vegetation as landscaping throughout this corrido.
-Proposed plans will be reviewed for compliance with agreement between applicant and the California Department of Fish and Game to insure proposed plans provide maximum restoration of the Salt Creek area. plans shall also incorporate use of the golf course areas, as neede provide runoff and siltation control.
-Plans shall be submitted sho how trail, park, and beach users in the vicinity of the golf course be protected, primarily from wayward golf balls. - Parking for the golf course use shall be provided consistent wi requirements of the adopted Orange County Guidelines, Parking Crite Parking may either be provided on the site designated for the golf (outside of the Salt Creek Corridor) or at the recreation/conference site.
-Parking for the golf course may be designated on the recreat center site prior to development of concrete plans for that site an location/configuration altered during final approval of development the recreation center size. - Prior to construction, applicant shall submit an open space easi covering the golf course size.
+2. Prior to construction, applicant shall submit to the Executive Director detailed plans of the Salt Creek portion of the golf cours Of particular concern to the Commission is restoration of the Salt Corridor (including restoration of the creek) and the substantial u natural (endemic) vegetation as landscaping throughout this corridor Proposed plans will be reviewed for compliance with agreement betwe applicant and the California Department of Fish and Game to insure proposed plans provide maximum restoration of the Salt Creek area. plans shall also incorporate use of the golf course areas, as needed provide runoff and siltation control.
+Plans shall be submitted sho how trail, park, and beach users in the vicinity of the golf course be protected, primarily from wayward golf balls.

+3. Parking for the golf course use shall be provided consistent wi requirements of the adopted Orange County Guidelines, Parking Crite Parking may either be provided on the site designated for the golf (outside of the Salt Creek Corridor) or at the recreation/conferenc site.
+Parking for the golf course may be designated on the recreat canter site prior to development of concrete plans for that site an location/configuration altered during final approval of development the recreation center site.

+4. Prior to construction, applicant shall submit an open space ease covering the golf course size.